-While many companies have already begun their digital transformation journey, 2021 will see increased adoption.
+While many companies have already begun their HR digital transformation journey, 2022 will see increased adoption.
 That is to say that technology will be integrated into every facet of HR.
 According to Forbes, Millennials are once again driving this trend, as they rely on automated tools for accounting, communication, and management.
-The digital transformation means a rise in self-service tools like automated onboarding and workflows.
+Digital transformation means a rise in self-service tools like automated onboarding and workflows.
 It also means that HR departments will leverage data to improve company culture and policy.

-In 2020, we moved out of our offices and onto our couches as work-from-home culture exploded.
+After the pandemic, we moved out of our offices and onto our couches as work-from-home culture exploded.
 Signs indicate that the remote work trend will continue even if the pandemic wraps up.
-In addition to the wide range of tools already available for remote work, 2021 should see further upgrades.
+In addition to the wide range of tools already available for remote work, 2022 should see further upgrades.
 This means HR technology that employees and employers can access from anywhere.
 Not to mention, the total digitalization of processing, scheduling, and requests.

 With data privacy laws passing around the world, businesses must start taking data security seriously.
 According to the California Consumer Privacy Act and New York’s Stop Hacks and Improve Electronic Security Act, employee data needs to be kept safe and secure.
 That means HR tools need to get up to speed when it comes to protecting sensitive identifying information.
 HR Technology should keep documents centralized and organized.
 Meanwhile, functions such as digital signature can keep contracts and payslips secure.